Sum-Outman/Self-Soul/app/src/views/README_Conversation.md

 # Conversation Component

-The Conversation component is a comprehensive chat interface that allows users to interact with various AI models in the Self Brain system.
+The Conversation component is a comprehensive chat interface that allows users to interact with various AI models in the Self Soul system.
 It provides a unified and user-friendly way to communicate with different models, view model status information, and manage conversations.

 ## Features